TV Edwards Solicitors Logo

 Blog Children Law Family

 International child relocation is a complex and sensitive legal matter which arises when one parent wishes to move their child to another country.
 This decision can have significant implications for the child’s welfare and the rights of both parents involved.
-Personally, having grown up outside of the UK and lived in several countries, I understand what it means to have a ‘home’ in different countries.
+Personally, having grown up outside the UK and lived in several countries, I understand what it means to have a ‘home’ in different countries.
 Professionally, I help clients navigate through this complex and sensitive legal issue.

 Most likely, yes.
 When a parent wishes to relocate internationally with their child, they must seek either the consent of all those with Parental Responsibility (which typically means the other parent with PR) or obtain permission from the court.